sdmitrovic/ISARA-website/project/Contributing.md

 All contributions are under the terms of the Contributor Licence Agreement and Certificate of Origin detailed below.

-TODO - UPDATE WITH YOUR CONTRIBUTION PROCESSES.

 ---

 ## Information on how our software has helped you

 E-mail us at {{ site.mailing_list }} or {{ site.email }}.

-If you are praising any aspect of {{ site.project_name }} we will ask if we can quote you on our web site.
+If you are praising any aspect of {{ site.software_name }} we will thank you profusely and ask if we can quote you on our web site.

-If you have published a paper, based on research to which {{
+If you have published a paper, based on research to which
-site.project_name }} contributed, we will link to this from our web site.
+{{ site.software_name }} contributed, we will add an entry for this to our [Research](../research/index.html) page.

 We may ask if you'd like to write a case study for our web site.